All Posts, Animals, Chickens, Farmstand

 When it’s time to use your eggs, just give them a good rinse and scrub with your hands under a stream of warm tap water.
 No soap or detergent is necessary.
 Always use water warmer than the egg to wash them as, once the bloom is wet and the pores of the eggshell are exposed, cold water can push any bacteria that may be on the outside of the shell inside the shell where you definitely don’t want it to go.

-More about Meat Spots
+More about Protein Spots

-Most meat spots are tiny pieces of tissue from the hen’s oviduct.
+Most protein spots are tiny pieces of tissue from the hen’s oviduct.
 They are usually brown in color, and found in the thick albumen, chalazae, or the yolk.
 They range in size from 0.5 mm to more than 3 mm in diameter.
 They are sterile and harmless.
 The spot can be removed with the tip of a knife, if you wish.
-The incidence of meat spots ranges from less than 3% to 30% or more.
+The incidence of protein spots ranges from less than 3% to 30% or more.
 It varies with the strain of bird, increases with the age of bird and may be higher in brown eggs.
-Many meat spots are too small to be detected by candling, especially in brown eggs.
+Many protein spots are too small to be detected by candling, especially in brown eggs.

 ~ Taken from the University of Alberta’s website.